cojenco/trailmix-live/README.md

 # Trail Mix Live
-### A web application where we can share live status updates on trails.
+### A web application to share live status updates on trails.

 Have you ever planned for the best weekend hike, and yet ended up arriving at the trailhead with no parking spots available?
 Or amid the COVID-19 pandemic, arrive at a recreation spot with too many people to practice social distancing and #RecreateResponsibly.
 Trail Mix Live provides an information hub where the community can share live updates on the parking status, visitors traffic, and locale weather.